 If this is correct, then we have an explanation for why linguistically preposterous constraints along the lines of "a sentence may not contain both a verb and an adjective unless it also contains at least one quantifier" and "a word must not include both a consonant cluster and vowel hiatus" do not exist: such constraints are LT (locally testable), but not TSL, and therefore not of the variety handled by the computational machinery underlying language.
-Similarly non-existent patterns include "a sentence must contain between two and four adverbs", which is LTT (locally threshold testable), "a word must obey consonant harmony or vowel harmony, but need not obey both", which is NC (non-counting, a.k.a. star-free), and "the number of prepositions in a sentence must be a multiple of three", which is properly regular.
+Similarly non-existent patterns include "a sentence must contain between two and four adverbs" (LTT), "a word must obey consonant harmony or vowel harmony, but need not obey both" (NC), and "the number of prepositions in a sentence must be a multiple of three" (regular).
 In addition, TSL languages can be learned in polynomial time and data (Jardine and McMullin 2017; Lambert 2021), and in stark contrast to the classes just mentioned, with low memory requirements (Lambert et al. 2021).
 As a consequence, the typological facts that we attribute to computational complexity might ultimately be grounded in considerations of efficient learnability (ibid.).